Changing Dashboard Cluster Lights

 Unplug the rear circuit board:

-After removing the speedometer needles, you can now Unclip the rear cover.
-This is unlocked by pressing in the white clips as shown in the photo.
-You will then hear a "Click" and you can then simply pull off the plastic housing.
+After removing the dashboard needles, you can now unclip the rear cover.
+It is unlocked by pressing the white clips in as shown in the photo.
+You will then hear a "click" and can easily pull off the plastic casing.

 White clips